You are here

 Even though there is no limit to the length of time the firm may qualify as a HUBZone small business concern, the certification is not a lifetime certification.

-If you fail to recertify within 30 days after being prompted by the SBA, you will receive a notice of proposed decertification.
+If you fail to recertify the firm within the timeframe provided by the SBA, you will receive a notice of proposed decertification explaining the next steps you need to follow to avoid the decertification of the firm from the HUBZone program.

 You must report all “material changes” to SBA because they may affect your eligibility in the HUBZone Program.